-

 SmartLAM's Southeast production facility in Dothan, Alabama is the first manufacturer to offer Southern Yellow Pine CLT products in the US.
 The state of the art 225,000 square-foot plant is ANSI/APA certified and meets all the requirements to achieve PRG 320 product certification.

-Visit Mass Timber Buildings | The Kendada Building at the University of Atlanta, GA
+Visit Mass Timber Buildings | The Kendeda Building at Georgia Tech, Atlanta, GA

 The Kendeda Building for Innovative Sustainable Design is the first building in Georgia and 28th in the world to earn Living Building Challenge (LBC) certification, the world’s most ambitious and holistic green building achievement.
 Rather than being less bad for the environment, The Kendeda Building fosters regenerative and restorative relationships amongst humans and nature where people give back more to the environment than they take.
 The building is net-positive energy and water over the course of each year.
 By incorporating salvaged materials during construction, the building diverted more waste from the landfill than it sent.
 To keep economic benefits local, at least 50% of the building materials and services were sourced from within 621 miles of the site.
 And it prioritizes occupant health and happiness.
+Watch this video prior to our tour!

 Visit Mass Timber Buildings | T3 Building, Atlanta, GA